openstack/masakari/doc/source/user/notifications.rst

 Notifier object to emit notifications.
 The configuration of the returned Notifier object depends on the parameters of the get_notifier call and the value of the oslo.messaging configuration options ``driver`` and ``topics``.
-The versioned notification the the payload is not a free form dictionary but a serialized `oslo.versionedobjects-doc`_.
+The versioned notification payload is not a free form dictionary but a serialized :oslo.versionedobjects-doc:`oslo.versionedobjects <>`.

 .. _service.update: